Accounting and Valuation Methods

 The expense incurred in funding the pension provisions (service cost) is allocated to the costs of the functional areas concerned.
 The interest expense is reported under other financial result.

 Provisions for phased early retirement and anniversaries are measured and set aside in accordance with actuarial appraisals.
 Owing to their structure, provisions for phased early retirement also constitute other noncurrent employee benefits in accordance with IAS 19 (revised 2011) since they are linked to the rendering of future service.
 WACKER uses only a block model when structuring phased-early-retirement agreements.
 The corresponding provisions are recognized pro rata over the service period of the claim during the work phase.
-The outstanding settlement amount, i.e. that part of their salary that employees forgo during the work phase, is treated as plan assets.
+The outstanding settlement amount, i. e. that part of their salary that employees forgo during the work phase, is secured with plan assets.
 The phased-early-retirement provision represents WACKER’s net liability, i.e after the plan assets have been offset against the total obligation.
 The top-up payments are not viewed as completely earned until the required work has been rendered in full by the employees.
 Top-up payments that have already been paid out even though the corresponding work has yet to be completed are capitalized.

 Provisions are recognized in the statement of financial position for present legal or constructive obligations toward third parties if an outflow of resources to settle these obligations is probable and its amount can be estimated reliably.
 The amounts recognized are based on the amounts that will be required to cover the Group’s future payment obligations, identifiable risks and contingencies.
 As a rule, all those cost components that are also capitalized under inventories are included in the measurement of other provisions.
 Future price increases are also taken into account in the measurement.
 Noncurrent provisions are measured at the discounted present value as of the reporting date.
 The discount rate applied is the current market interest rate for risk-free investments with terms corresponding to the residual term of the obligation to be settled.
 Expected refunds, provided that they are sufficiently secure or legally enforceable, are not offset against provisions.
 Instead, they are capitalized as separate assets if their realization is virtually certain.

 Provisions for restructuring costs are recognized if a detailed formal plan for restructuring has been drawn up and conveyed to the affected parties.
 Provisions for contingent losses arising from onerous contracts are recognized if the expected benefits to be derived from a contract are lower than the unavoidable costs of meeting the contractual obligations.
 Provisions for environmental protection are recognized if the future cash outflows for complying with environmental legislation or for cleanup measures are likely, the costs can be estimated with sufficient accuracy and no future acquired benefit can be expected from the measures.
-Provisions are recognized if the available portfolio of emission allowances does not cover the anticipated obligations.

 If an amended estimate results in a reduction in the scope of the obligations, a proportion of the provision is reversed and the earnings are allocated to the functional area originally charged with the expense when the provision was set aside.

 Discretion must be exercised when determining income tax provisions.
 WACKER determines appropriate provisions for expected risks from tax audits.
-If the final results of these audits differ from our estimates, they are recognized in the period in which they become known.
+If the final results of these external audits differ from our estimates, they are recognized in the period in which they become known.

 Financial liabilities are measured at fair value on initial recognition.
 For all financial liabilities not subsequently measured at fair value through profit or loss, the transaction costs directly attributable to the acquisition are included in the recognized liability.
 Liabilities from finance lease agreements are shown as financial liabilities at the present value of the future lease installments.